"In Conversation With...Louise English"

 Louise, is best

-remembered for her parts in The Benny Hill Show.
+The Benny Hill Show.
 "I worked with Benny

 Hill for four years," Louise explained.
 "I appeared in many sketches and sang on